20 Awesome Color Idioms in English with Definitions, Examples and PDF

 “Black and blue”

 Meaning: Very beaten up and bruised.
-Bruised is when you have dark blue/black marks on your body from hitting an object hard or being hit by another person.
+Bruised is when you have dark blue or black marks on your body from hitting an object hard or being hit by another person.

 Meaning: When the area around your eye looks very black because it has been hit.